cxw620/rust-polyglot/src/intro.md

 but with a clearly-defined and well-used `unsafe` escape hatch.

-Concurrency is supported by multithreading, and alternatively via a green-threads-based [`async` system](async.html).
+Concurrency is supported by multithreading, and alternatively via a green-threads-based
+`async` system.
-Uniquely, concurrent Rust programs are memory-safe.
+Concurrent Rust programs are still memory-safe.

 There is no garbage collector.
 Stack objects are explicitly defined and automatically deallocated.
 Heap objects are explicitly allocated, and automatically deallocated when their references go out of scope.
-Rust has a novel [memory and object lifetime management approach](ownership.html) with lifetime-based aliasing/mutability rules.
+Rust has a novel
+[memory and object lifetime management approach with lifetime-based aliasing/mutability rules.

 There are two macro systems for metaprogramming: a pattern matcher